Masala Herb

 Guavas are native to Central America and Mexico, where they occur wild.
 They were introduced in many subtropical and tropical regions like India, China, various African countries, and Thailand by the Spaniards and the Portuguese, wherever they ruled.

 They both have their benefits.
-The white ones are more starchy, seedy, and packed with vitamin C, with a bit of crunch to them.
-The red ones are full of vitamin A, have fewer seeds and less sugar, and tend to be softer and more attractive.
+The white ones are more starchy, seedy, and with a bit of crunch to them.
+The red ones have fewer seeds and less sugar, and tend to be softer and more attractive.
 It all comes down to how you like your guavas, either way, they’re amazing!

 👁️ Tropical Fruit Knowledge